-Sadie Barnette’s newest installation reimagines her father’s bar – the first black-owned gay bar in San Francisco.
+Sadie Barnette’s installation reimagines her father’s bar – the first black-owned gay bar in San Francisco.
 From 1990-93 Rodney Barnette operated the New Eagle Creek Saloon, a family-run business which served a multiracial gay community marginalized by the racist profiling practices of San Francisco’s bar scene at that time.

 Glowing somewhere between a monument and an altar, the glittering bar structure emanates light as if a dream – a daughter’s dreaming about what she considers one of her father’s most loving achievements: creating space for folks to shine.
 Objects, photographs and a new ‘zine by the artist provide a very alive meditation on the history of the New Eagle Creek Saloon.

-Barnette’s installation will be activated at The Lab with a series of free events during May and early June and will culminate as a float in the SF PRIDE Parade on June 30, 2019.
+Barnette’s installation was activated at The Lab with a series of free events during May and early June and will culminate as a float in the SF PRIDE Parade on June 30, 2019.
 As part of The Lab’s artist commissioning program, Barnette will get keys to our space, the login for our website, and the option to revise every aspect of The Lab’s operations.

 May 11, 5pm: Opening and Press Preview

 Panel talk with Sadie and Rodney Barnette and Stephen Dorsey, Emperor 38 A.N. of San Francisco, with music by DJ Jihaari

 May 17, 7pm: Screening